JWalshe86/Nags-With-Notions/README.md

 ## Content

-The font styles in the heading were taken from [google fonts](<https://fonts.google.com/specimen/Permanent+Marker?query=perm>)

-Images were compressed on [TinyPNG](<https://tinypng.com/>)

 The layout of the Readme page was taken from [davidcalikes](<https://github.com/davidcalikes/portfolio-project-one/blob/main/README>)  and [Kera Cudmore]( <https://youtu.be/XbYJ4VlhSnY>) "Creating your first readme".

-Template for reviews section from fellow student [Roisin O'Connell](<https://github.com/roc-11/max-rehab>)
+Code for reviews section from fellow student [Roisin O'Connell](<https://github.com/roc-11/max-rehab>)

-The template for the responsive navigation was taken from [Coding Nepal](<https://youtu.be/oLgtucwjVII>) Youtube Responsive Navigation Bar.
+The code for the responsive navigation was taken from [Coding Nepal](<https://youtu.be/oLgtucwjVII>) Youtube Responsive Navigation Bar.

-The template for the hero image was taken from Code Institutes Love Running module.
+The code for the hero image was taken from Code Institutes Love Running module.

-The Hero Image Cover text template was taken from [Daniel Zuzevich](<https://youtu.be/QA8yjuS9CQg>)
+The Hero Image Cover text code was taken from [Daniel Zuzevich](<https://youtu.be/QA8yjuS9CQg>)

-For the 'About' section: How to use flexbox columns was taken from youtubes [SyntaxByte: CSS Flexbox Columns](<https://youtu.be/C4XCGwUkOOo>)  and [Codehal](<https://youtu.be/lgX38fNbxmw>) How to align Image text side by side in html & css
+For the 'About' section: How to use flexbox columns code was taken from youtubes [SyntaxByte: CSS Flexbox Columns](<https://youtu.be/C4XCGwUkOOo>)  and [Codehal](<https://youtu.be/lgX38fNbxmw>) How to align Image text side by side in html & css

-The template for the menu items was taken from [Abdullah Nahian: Create a Restaurant Menu using CSS, HTML & Flexbox](https://youtu.be/OF9ByGKxGT4)
+The code for the menu items was taken from [Abdullah Nahian: Create a Restaurant Menu using CSS, HTML & Flexbox](https://youtu.be/OF9ByGKxGT4)

-The template for the footer was taken from [Cem Eygi Media YouTube Responsive Footer with CSS Flexbox](<https://youtu.be/VUydBuotmR4>)
+The code for the footer was taken from [Cem Eygi Media YouTube Responsive Footer with CSS Flexbox](<https://youtu.be/VUydBuotmR4>)

-The text input styling template for contact form taken from [W3Schools](https://www.w3schools.com/howto/howto_css_contact_form.asp)
+The text input styling code for contact form taken from [W3Schools](https://www.w3schools.com/howto/howto_css_contact_form.asp)

 Feedback from my mentor Anthony